Cook Islands – Guide for Backpackers

 Where to stay in the Cook Islands?

-There are no backpacker hostels in the Cook Islands.
+There are not many backpacker hostels in the Cook Islands.
 Alternatively, use the budget accommodation options of motels and lodges.
 Expect to pay NZ$85 per single room per night, or a similar price for a double room, therefore prices are cheaper if you are travelling in pairs.